Many new diesel cars use a fluid called AdBlue. If your car uses AdBlue, you'll probably need to top it up at least once

 If you run out of AdBlue while you’re driving, then the engine’s power and performance will be reduced to limit its emissions.
 Once you’ve stopped, you won’t be able to restart the engine if the AdBlue tank’s empty.

-The car will give you plenty of warning that the AdBlue tank’s running low.
-You'll usually see a text warning on the dashboard at around 1500 miles to go followed by an amber warning light.
+The car will give you plenty of warning that the AdBlue tank is running low.
+You'll usually see a text warning on the dashboard when there's around 1500 miles' worth of AdBlue left.

 Does my car use AdBlue?